Smart device maker Wink demands customers pay up or lose features

 Wink’s most recent smart hub — the second-generation Wink Hub — supports most smart home devices with Zigbee, Z-Wave, Lutron Clear Connect, Bluetooth Low Energy, 5GHZ Wi-Fi, and Kidde protocols.
 In October 2017, Wink introduced its newest product lineup in the Wink Lookout home security system, which comprises open and close sensors, motion sensors, a siren, and the aforementioned home hub.

-Wink was founded at startup incubator Quirky and was originally a part of a General Electric collaboration to control co-branded products like air-conditioners.
+Wink was founded at startup incubator Quirky and was originally a part of a General Electric collaboration to control co-branded products like air conditioners.
 After raising $20 million in venture capital, the company was acquired by Flextronics (now Flex) for $15 million, who became Wink’s primary supplier for firmware and hardware.
 It later sold its interest in Wink for $59 million to performer Will.i.am’s technology firm, i.am+.

 Wink’s pivot to subscriptions appears to be an attempt to forestall a shutdown like that which affected Revolv, a smart home startup that Google-owned Nest acquired in 2014.
 In 2016, it was announced that Revolv’s $300 hub would cease functioning entirely, a decision Nest attributed to a shift in resources toward the Works with Nest interoperability program.